The following design principles have guided the approach to how updates to GP systems are facilitated.

 In designing a payload to meet a particular use case, care has been taken to design the payload in such a way that it may be re-used to fulfil other identified use cases through configuration change only.

-For example, the Send federated consultation summary use case makes use of the more general payload type Send Document.
+For example, the Send Consultation Report use case makes use of the more general payload type Send Document.
 Should a future use case arise where a document needs to be sent, the same payload can be re-used.